bschimke95/go-deps-analyzer/README.md

 ## Features

 - 📊 Analyze Go module dependencies for any project
-- 🔄 Compare dependencies between two branches/tags
+- 🔄 Compare dependencies between two branches, tags, or commits
 - 📦 Batch analysis of multiple projects using configuration files
 - 🌐 **Support for GitHub repositories** - automatically clone and analyze remote repositories
 - 📈 Detailed statistics including total, direct, and indirect dependencies
 - 🎯 Identify added, removed, and version-changed dependencies
 - 🔍 Verbose mode for detailed dependency lists
-- 🌳 Works with any Git branch, tag, or commit
+- 🌳 Works with any Git branch, tag, or commit reference
 - 🔀 **Mix local paths and remote repositories** in the same configuration
 - 🧹 Automatic cleanup of temporary directories for cloned repositories
 - 🔒 Clear error messages for troubleshooting configuration and network issues